The Painting in the Rafters: Re-Figuring Abstract Expressionist Bernice Bing

 The specter of invisibility has become the conduit for considering how a desire to create a visual archive of Bernice Bing’s life, art, and legacy has as much to do with excavating and preserving the material of her artwork as with her lived experience.
 I needed to understand the importance of the spiritual path Bing followed and the meditation practice that gave her focus and confidence as well as her search for her diasporic community in order to begin to navigate this in-between space.
 By approaching this task experientially, through listening to stories, looking at her paintings, and reading her journals, I too have found myself in the mystery of constant discovery.
 I am drawn to this state of absence, and I find that presence is returned by how I negotiate this space.
 I believe that art provides a medium for accessing this space of forgotten stories– making visible the invisible.
 As if the catalyst for my intent had been far closer than I could have realized, with Burney Falls hanging above my head every day, Bernice Bing’s oeuvre needed to be, in effect, dusted off and brought to light.

 What exactly were the conditions that contributed to Bing’s marginalization?
 It is perhaps all too familiar an occurrence that a lesbian artist of color was filtered out of art history.
 If I accept this reality as a given, then I must also go beyond this banal fact and tease out the details of her story.
 There are so many facets of Bing’s identity–all of which beckon to be further explored, including the period of Beat history that contains such fissures and forgotten stories.
 Bing had access to the art world as an integral player.
-Her marginalization occurred with the passage of time.

 Perhaps the materialistic aspect of preserving Bing’s art is antithetical to the fact that her work was rooted in process and the negotiation of mystery.
 On the relation between art and Buddhist spirituality, Bing stated, “I haven’t learned to let go of art.
 The highest form of art is a vehicle, a mantra.
 I am burdened by the materialistic aspect of producing art.”
 I am intrigued by the complex and dynamic relations between Bing’s life and work.
 At present, there is little written about Bernice Bing save for the work begun by Moira Roth and the memorial essay written by Lydia Matthews, both archived on the Queer Cultural Center’s website by Rudy Lemcke.
 Despite this paucity of textual material, I find myself in the privileged position of being surrounded by people who knew and loved her.